 Installation

-The easiest way to get up and running is to use one of the available binary packages and installers for Linux (Debian/Ubuntu), Mac and Windows available from the Github releases page.
+The easiest way to get up and running on Mac and Windows is to use one of the available binary packages and installers available from the Github releases page.
 Generally you can just double-click these packages and go through the usual (platform-dependent) installation process.
-In the case of the Debian/Ubuntu packages, this may require you to install a bunch of dependencies first, as described in the README file.
-The Mac and Windows packages should be self-contained.

-Linux users: The downloads offer Linux packages for a selection of stable Debian and Ubuntu releases (at the time of this writing: Debian Jessie and Stretch, Ubuntu 14.04 and 16.04 a.k.a.
-Trusty and Xenial).
-Please check the package name to make sure that you get the right package for your system.
-Packages for Arch and newer Ubuntu releases are provided by JGU, see below.
+Linux users: On OBS we provide the JGU packages for a variety of Linux distributions, see below.
 If your Linux distro is not among any of these then sorry, you’ll just have to bite the bullet and build Purr Data from source.
 (It’s not that hard any more once you got all the required dependencies installed, but it may take a little while.)

 JGU Packages

-This is an alternative collection of ready-made Linux packages for Arch Linux and recent Ubuntu releases, maintained by the Johannes Gutenberg University (JGU).
+This is a collection of ready-made Linux packages for Arch Linux, Fedora, and recent Debian, Raspbian and Ubuntu releases, maintained by Albert Gräf from the Johannes Gutenberg University (JGU) at the OBS (Open Build System).
 They offer the following advantages:

 -